Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-In 2018, Camurati et al.~\cite{camurati2018screaming} showed that mixed-signal SoCs (CPU and radio transceiver on the same die) can exhibit EM-based information leakage.
-This occurs when the CPU noise is modulated into the (analog) radio transceiver's emissions, generating an exploitable non-invasive attack vector.
-The authors attack a Nordic Semiconductor nRF52832, a Bluetooth SoC with a 2.4GHz transceiver and an ARM Cortex-M4 CPU; and a Qualcomm Atheros AR9271, a wireless 802.11N SoC.
-128-bit AES keys can be recovered at a 10 meter distance by observing EM emissions produced by \texttt{tinyAES} and \texttt{mbedTLS} in the 2.4GHz spectrum.
-Key recovery is demonstrated on \texttt{tinyAES} at a 10m distance using 70,000 traces for offline template creation and 428 traces to perform the actual attack using template analysis.
-For \texttt{mbedTLS}, a successful attack is mounted at a distance of 1 meter requiring 40,000 traces.
+In 2018, Camurati et al.~\cite{camurati2018screaming} showed that mixed-signal SoCs can leak exploitable EM emissions from the effects of analog/digital component crosstalk.
+Specifically, this occurred when the CPU noise was modulated into the radio transceiver's analog emissions.
+The authors investigated a Nordic Semiconductor nRF52832, a Bluetooth SoC with a 2.4GHz transceiver and an ARM Cortex-M4 CPU; and a Qualcomm Atheros AR9271, a wireless 802.11N SoC.
+128-bit AES keys could be recovered at a 10 meter distance by observing EM emissions produced by \texttt{tinyAES} and \texttt{mbedTLS} in the 2.4GHz spectrum.
+Using template analysis, key recovery was demonstrated against \texttt{tinyAES} at a 10m distance using 70,000 traces for offline template creation and 428 traces for the actual attack For \texttt{mbedTLS}, a successful attack was mounted at a 1 meter distance with 40,000 traces.

-Two papers were presented in 2018 and 2020 by Benadjila et al.~\cite{benadjila2018study,benadjila2020deep} on using deep learning for EM side-channel analysis.
-The authors comprehensively analyse the application of convolutional neural networks to perform key recovery by classifying the Hamming weights of intermediate cryptographic operations.
-The targets are masked and unmasked reference software AES implementations on an 8-bit AVR microcontroller (ATmega8515).
-A publicly available dataset, the ASCAD dataset, is released to facilitate future research in the domain.
-Surprisingly, it is found that the VGG-16 image recognition network architecture can be used effectively for side-channel analysis.
+In 2020, Benadjila et al.~\cite{benadjila2020deep} published work on using deep learning for EM analysis.
+The authors comprehensively assessed the application of CNNs to perform AES key recovery using the Hamming weight model.
+They targeted masked and unmasked reference software AES implementations on an 8-bit AVR microcontroller (ATmega8515) and released a publicly available dataset, the ASCAD dataset, to facilitate future research.
+Surprisingly, it was found that the VGG-16 image recognition network architecture was effective for EM-based side-channel analysis.